 Parasite or yeast infections: Chronic low-grade infections like these can be a source of continual inflammation of the gut-skin axis.

 Leaky gut syndrome: All of the previous gut problems can lead to an increased permeability of your gut lining.

 I use condition-specific natural medicine protocols to help the gut and skin heal from these underlying problems.

 3. Avoid foods that will damage your gut-skin axis.

-What will damage your gut will damage your skin, so it's wise to avoid certain foods for a glowing, healthy complexion.
+What will damage your gut may damage your skin as well, so it's wise to avoid certain foods for a glowing, healthy complexion.

 4. Use food medicine to heal your gut-skin axis.

 Here are some of the foods that I use to repair the gut-skin connection:

 Bone broth: Your grandma may have made this ancient healing food.
 Its beneficial collagen makes it great for healing the skin and gut.